deegree/deegree3/deegree-services/deegree-webservices-handbook/src/main/sphinx/lightly.rst

 Example workspace 2: INSPIRE in action
 --------------------------------------

-This workspace demonstrates a basic INSPIRE View and Discovery Service setup.
-It contains a transactional WFS configured for Annex I Data Themes and a WMS that is configured to display some of the Data Themes.
+This workspace is a basic INSPIRE View and Discovery Service setup.
+It contains a transactional WFS configured for all Annex I Data Themes and a WMS that is configured to display some of the Data Theme layers.
 The workspace is configured to store the INSPIRE features in memory, but can easily be changed to use PostGIS or Oracle as storage backend (TBD describe this).

 After downloading and activating the "deegree inspireNode" workspace, you can click on the "see layers" link, which opens a simple web map client that displays a base map (not rendered by deegree, but loaded from the OpenStreetMap servers).